 Guedeonov, General Alexander was director of the imperial theatres in St Petersburg at the time of Berlioz’s visit in 1847.
 Berlioz wrote to him before his departure (CG no. 1095), and according to the account in the Memoirs (chapter 55 and chapter 56) Guedeonov was helpful in facilitating Berlioz’s concerts.
 Berlioz makes a passing allusion to him in a feuilleton of 1855 (Journal des Débats, 26 January, p.
 2).

 Kologrivov, Vassily (b.
 1820), was secretary of the Russian Musical Society at the time of Berlioz’s second trip to Russia in 1867-1868.
 The date of his death appears not to be known.
-Fouque gives the French text of three letters of Berlioz to him about the preparation of his concerts, the originals of which have not been preserved (CG nos.
-3289, 3293, 3304; cf. 3287); the first of these is of special interest in that it gives the complete programme of the six concerts as originally planned by Berlioz following the suggestions of the Grand-Duchess (in the event Berlioz was persuaded to modify these to include far more of his own music than he had intended, partly at the insistence of Kologrivov, as well as Balakirev: Fouque, p.
+Fouque gives the French text of three letters of Berlioz to him about the preparation of his concerts; the original of the first one has not been preserved (CG nos.
+3289, 3293, 3304; cf. 3287); the first letter was written in response to a letter of Kologrivov (CG no. 3282bis) in which Kologrivov gave a description of the Russian Musical Society and of its activities.
+The letter of Berlioz is of special interest in that it gives the complete programme of the six concerts as originally planned by Berlioz following the suggestions of the Grand-Duchess (in the event Berlioz was persuaded to modify these to include far more of his own music than he had intended, partly at the insistence of Kologrivov, as well as Balakirev: Fouque, p.
 241 and Stasov, p.
 164).
 Fouque also cites the text of an agreement made between Berlioz and Kologrivov on behalf of the Russian Musical Society, allowing the Society to make a copy of the full score of Les Troyens with a view to performance in Russia, and of a receipt of Berlioz for the money received, dated 31 January 1868.
 Kologrivov was one of those present at the performance of Glinka’s A Life for the Tsar which Berlioz attended on 5 February/24 January (Stasov, p.
 166).
 He is also mentioned in a letter of Berlioz to Stasov (CG no. 3346).

 Lenz, Wilhelm von (1809-1883), was an adviser to the Russian emperor, and at the same time an amateur musician and writer with a particular interest in Beethoven.
 Berlioz met him in Paris a few years before his trip to Russia in 1847 and Lenz was one of the first to greet Berlioz on his arrival in St Petersburg (Memoirs, chapter 55).
 During his stay in the city Berlioz had frequent opportunities to see him socially (CG no. 1242), and it is possible that at the time Lenz told Berlioz about his interest in Beethoven.
 Two years later Lenz approached Berlioz about a book on Beethoven he had written in French and was hoping to get published in some form in Paris; he suggested sending the manuscript to Berlioz (CG no. 1242).
 What then happened is not clear, but the book did eventually appear in St Petersburg in 1852 under the title Beethoven et ses trois styles; Lenz may have sent Berlioz a copy, which Berlioz used to review the book in a feuilleton in the Journal des Débats of 11 August 1852.
 The review does not specify who the publisher was, and according to Berlioz himself (CG no. 1496) the book was difficult to find in Paris.
 Berlioz was generally very warm in his praise of the work, and reproduced the review later that year in the Second Epilogue of his Soirées de l’orchestre, but with one significant omission: Berlioz was very critical of Lenz’s incorrect French, but the paragraph on this point was omitted from the Soirées de l’orchestre.
 In private Berlioz continued to voice that criticism of Lenz (CG nos.
 1496, 2216).
 There is nothing to suggest that after this time Lenz and Berlioz maintained any regular correspondence, though relations remained cordial (cf. CG no. 2022 in 1855).
 Berlioz and Lenz met again several times during Berlioz’s visit to St Petersburg in 1867-1868, as shown by a letter of Lenz to Berlioz shortly after the latter’s return to Paris (CG no. 3340).